HexHive/HexPADS/README.md

 to kill the test process.
 E.g., with SIGSTOP you have to kill the corresponding process from another terminal as it was stopped on the current screen.

+## Notes

+Performance monitoring is generally not available inside virtual machines, therefore HexPADS must be run on bare metal.